freenas/freenas-docs/userguide/directoryservices.rst

 gateway settings in :menuselection:`Network --> Global Configuration` on the %brand% system.

-Add a DNS record for the %brand% system on the Windows server and verify the hostname of the %brand% system can be pinged from the domain controller.
+By default, :guilabel:`Allow DNS updates` in the :ref:`Active Directory options <ad_tab>` is enabled.
+This adds %brand% :ref:`SMB 'Bind IP Addresses' <global_smb_config_opts_tab>` DNS records to the Active Directory DNS when the domain is joined.
+Disabling :guilabel:`Allow DNS updates` requires updating the Active Directory DNS records manually.

 Active Directory relies on Kerberos, a time-sensitive protocol.
-The time on both the %brand% system and the Active Directory Domain Controller cannot be out of sync by more than a few minutes.
+The time on the %brand% system and the Active Directory Domain Controller cannot be out of sync by more than five minutes in a default Active Directory environment.

 To ensure both systems are set to the same time: